librenms/docker/doc/usage.md

 ### Modular sidecar layout

-Copy the content of folder [examples/compose](../examples/compose) to your host.
+Copy the contents of the examples folder [examples/compose](../examples/compose) to your host.
 Edit the compose and env files with your preferences and run the following commands:
 You should carefully review the Docker compose file and edit it to suit your needs.

 ```shell